 Who Owns U.S. Farmland?

-The chart above shows 61% of crop land is owner-operated (typically not rented or leased).
-However, much of that land is only partially owned by the farmer.
-Often cousins, siblings, and even neighbors will own land together.
-In reality, situations in which a farmer owns cropland outright make up a much smaller percentage of land.
+The diagram presented above illustrates that the majority, namely 61%, of agricultural land is managed by the owners themselves and not rented or leased.
+However, it is important to note that a significant portion of this land is only partially owned by the farmer.
+Frequently, individuals such as cousins, siblings, and even neighbors have joint ownership of the land.
+In reality, instances in which a farmer possesses complete ownership of cropland constitute a much smaller proportion of the overall land.

-The above content is not intended to be a comparison between products, but is intended for general, educational and informational purposes only.
+The above content is not intended to be a comparison between products but is intended for general, educational, and informational purposes only.
 Any performance noted is historical and there is no guarantee any trends will continue.
 All investing involves risks, including the complete loss of principal.
 Diversification does not guarantee a profit or protect against loss in a declining market.
-It is important for each investor to review their investment objectives, risk tolerance, tax liability and liquidity needs before investing.
-Investment vehicles have differences in fee structure, risk factors and objectives.
-Investments are considered speculative, involve a high degree of risk and therefore are not suitable for all investors.
-Data in the charts above is sourced from the USDA Economic Research Service and National Agricultural Statistics Service, 2014 Tenure, Ownership, and Transition of Agricultural Land (TOTAL) survey.
-Data excludes Alaska and Hawaii.
-Additional calculations and analysis performed by AcreTrader.
+It is important for each investor to review their investment objectives, risk tolerance, tax liability, and liquidity needs before investing.
+Investment vehicles have differences in fee structure, risk factors, and objectives.
+Investments are considered speculative, involve a high degree of risk, and therefore are not suitable for all investors.
+Investors are purchasing shares in an entity that will purchase a farm but are not purchasing actual acreage of the farm directly.

 Clicking some links in this article will take you to websites independent of and unaffiliated with AcreTrader.
 The information and services provided on these independent sites are not reviewed, guaranteed, or endorsed by AcreTrader or its affiliates.
 Please keep in mind that these independent sites' terms and conditions, privacy and security policies, or other legal information may be different.